This post has been updated.

 To ensure a level of privacy that suits you, think carefully about where you test (or transfer), how much segment information to share, and whether to use an alias and non-identifying email address.
-If you are not concerned, your genealogy research will benefit most from being in all four of the databases described above and from being able to use segment information.
+If you are not concerned, your genealogy research will benefit most from being in all five of the databases described above and from being able to use segment information.
 If you are concerned, you will probably want to restrict yourself to AncestryDNA and 23andMe without segment sharing.

 There is no right or wrong here; do what works for you.

 The triangulation I describe here could potentially reveal genetic information to another private citizen.
 It does not reflect what insurance companies, employers, or government entities can see.
 In the United States, employment and medical insurance (but not life insurance) discrimination based on genetic status is prohibited by GINA (the Genetic Information Nondiscrimination Act of 2008).
 A bill, H.R.
 1313, was recently introduced in the House of Representatives that would weaken those protections.
 I describe how you can resist the bill here.

 - On 2 April, 2018, to include the chromosome browser at MyHeritage.

 - On 8 May, 2018, to clarify that life insurance companies, unlike health insurance companies, can use genetic information to make policy decisions.